corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/cordapp-packaging.md

     ```

 {{< note >}}
 Use an alias that will be unique over time.
-Consider how certificate expiry will require new certificates with the same X.500 name as existing certificates, and define a naming convention that covers that use case.
+After consideration that certificate expiry will require new certificates with the same X.500 name as existing certificates, define a suitable naming convention that covers that use case.
 {{< /note >}}